Our championship is open to all members of the club (free of charge).

 The Championship is a 7 round Swiss-style tournament.

 Players have the choice of two time controls:

-If both players wish to complete the game in a single session, the first 30 moves must be completed in 60 minutes, and the remaining moves in a 15-minute Quickplay finish.
+If both players wish to complete the game in a single session, then all the moves must be completed in 75 minutes.

 In the case where a game is not completed before the beginning of the next round, the game will be given a temporary score for pairing purposes as decided by the Controller.
 This is to encourage punctual completion of games.
 All games must be finished by the time of the AGM: the Controller will determine the result of uncompleted games.

 No new entries will be accepted after the start of round 3.
 Players entering after round 1 will be given a half-point bye for round 1.

 A player who has not paid a subscription by round 3 will be disqualified from the Championship and will not be paired in any further rounds.